 What should I do if my child or a loved one has been a victim of fraternity hazing?

 If your child or a loved one has been the victim of fraternity hazing, know that we are here to support you and your fight for justice.
-Doug Fierberg and the team at The Fierberg National Law Group bring over 25 years of experience working with fraternal law, winning justice for victims of violence and misconduct in schools, and working with anti-hazing organizations to raise awareness and promote prevention.
-Even if your situation feels complicated and nuanced, and you’re questioning whether or not you should even try to seek justice, the team at The Fierberg National Law Group see the issues clearly.
-We’re experienced and we’re on your side.
+Doug Fierberg, Jonathon Fazzola, and the team at The Fierberg National Law Group bring over 25 years of experience working with fraternal law, winning justice for victims of violence and misconduct in schools, and working with anti-hazing organizations to raise awareness and promote prevention.
+Even if your situation feels complicated and nuanced, and you’re questioning whether or not you should even try to seek justice, the team at The Fierberg National Law Group is highly experienced and on your side.